urcodesogreat/GNetDet-Pytorch/README.md

 warmup-epochs 200
 ```

-Also, the performance degradation may not be too much, 1~10% degradation is always acceptable.
+Also, the performance degradation may not be too much, 1~10% is always acceptable.